fusioncharts/dev_centre_docs/chart-guide/standard-charts/candlestick-chart.md

 As an example, we will create a candlestick chart that shows the daily stock price for Harry's SuperMart (stock name HRYS) for the last two months.

-To create a candlestick chart, set the `type` attribute to `candlestick`.
-Some more attributes which helps in creating the chart are:
+To create a candlestick chart follow the steps given below:

+* Specify the chart type using the `type` attribute.
+To render a column chart, set `scatter`.

+* Set the container object using `renderAt` attribute.

+* Specify the dimension of the chart using`width` and `height` attributes.

+* Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

+In the JSON data:

+* Set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

 * Set the `label` attribute to specify the label for the data item.
 The label is rendered along the x-axis.